THE IRISH CENSUS FOR 1901 SHRAVOKEE

 The neighboring farms in 1901 were occupied by John Lane (1) (Dillon), John Madden (2), Pat Madden (3) land only, Patrick Cusack (4), Mary Lane (5) (Ward), Patrick Lane (6) land only, Bridget Mulqueen (7).

 In 1911 Census the Property was designated as House 5, the house which was still Class 2 had not changed and still had a thatched roof.

 The farm in 1911 no longer had a piggery or barn.

 The neighboring Farms in 1911 were occupied by Jeremiah Ryan (1), James Sullivan (2), John Madden (3), Bridget Mulqueen (4), , Daniel Madden (6), Mary Lane (7) (Ward), and John Lane (8) (Dillon).

 little is known of Thomas Lane & Ellen Moloney we know they lived in

 Shravokee and had a number of children who emigrated to Australia and the

-However newspaper articles in 1874 relating to a serious dispute between a Thomas Lane, his two sons Michael Lane & John Lane with the Dillon Family helps us understand where they fit in to the Lane Families of Shravokee.
+However newspaper articles in 1874 relating to a serious dispute between a Thomas Lane, his two sons Michael Lane & John Lane and the Dillon Family help us to understand where they fit in to the Lane Families of Shravokee.